reeshabhkumarranjan/timetable-easy-download/README.md

 # timetable-easy-download
 A python script to download the latest timetable from my college's website.

-NOTE: This project is under development and has bugs with the download service.
-      For some reason, the download is not working.
-      Stay tuned for fixes.

 This script does the following things:
 1. Deletes already existing timetable.pdf.
 2. Downloads a new timetable.pdf.